scribe-public/sample-policies/docs/v2/initiatives/rules/sbom/required-packages.md

 **Rego Source:** [required-packages.rego](https://github.com/scribe-public/sample-policies/blob/main/v2/rules/sbom/required-packages.rego)
 **Labels:** SBOM, Image

-Verify the artifact includes all required dependencies specified as a list of PURLs.
+Verify the artifact includes all required dependencies.

 :::note
-This rule requires SBOM.
+This rule requires Image SBOM.
 See [here](https://deploy-preview-299--scribe-security.netlify.app/docs/valint/sbom) for more details.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.